 But if a particular piece of content was deemed to be rubbish when it was free, how can it now have value simply just because you’ve had to pay to distribute it?

-Facebook Still Has Its Place – Just Not For Sales GenerationIf your business has a Facebook page, what are your plans for moving forward?
+Facebook Has Its Place – But Not For “Free” Sales GenerationIf your business has a Facebook page, what are your plans for moving forward?

 From our side we’ve been reducing our Facebook updates gradually since the beginning of the year – and letting our audience know, along the way.
 Over the next few weeks we’re going to be phasing things out even more.
 We’re lucky in that our main lead-generation activities (email, social media, and SEO) continue to be successful for us.
 However I really feel for all of those businesses who are now stuck between a rock and a hard place.